EthanGreatorex/WhereIsWally/README.md

 - A game very similar to where’s waldo
 - Users can click on any location inside of an image
 - If the pixel location matches the location of waldo, the user wins, otherwise a message is displayed e.g., warm, cold, freezing, boiling
-- The user is timed (server-side to prevent tampering)
+- The user is timed
 - After the round the user can put themselves on a scoreboard

 ---